qouteall/qouteall-blog/blog/2025/Statistics.md

 ## Kurtosis

 Larger kurtosis means it has a fatter tail.
-The more extreme values (Black Swans) it has, the higher its kurtosis.
+The more extreme values it has, the higher its kurtosis.

 $$
 \text{Kurt}[X] = E\left[\frac{(X - \mu)^4}{\sigma ^4}\right] = \frac{E[(X-\mu)^4]}{\sigma^4}